misiektoja/instagram_monitor/docs/troubleshooting.md

 Failures show an error and a `To fix:` action.
 A continuing outage produces a `* Monitoring degraded` reminder once an hour, even when the [liveness reminder](usage.md#liveness-reminder) is switched off. `* Monitoring recovered` marks recovery.
 Follow any new instructions if the failure changes.

 A redirect or a rejected request usually means the saved session.
 When the failure was not recognized well enough to suggest anything else, the `To fix:` line names the session and the exact re-import command instead.
+That command shows the Firefox import because nothing records which browser your session came from, and it names the other supported browsers next to it.
+Replace `--browser firefox` with `chrome`, `brave` or `chromium` when your session lives in one of those.

 A message naming `Could not resolve host` means the machine could not look up Instagram's address.
 This is a DNS problem on your side rather than an Instagram block.
 It is common on devices that start monitoring before the network is fully up, such as a Raspberry Pi booting from cold.
 Check that name lookups work: